Vedant2254/EHR-LockChain/Readme.md

    - **First step:** fill in your basic details.
    - **Second step:** add your medical certificates (for patient) or doctor's certificates (for doctor).
    - **Third step:** fill in your social account details.
-6. If you're registering as a doctor, you may need to provide additional information such as your medical license number or other certifications.
-7. Optionally, you can upload any relevant certificates or documents to support your registration.
+6. Optionally, you can upload any relevant certificates or documents to support your registration.
-8. Review your information and make sure it's accurate.
+7. Review your information and make sure it's accurate.
-9. Click the "Submit" button to complete your registration.
+8. Click the "Submit" button to complete your registration.

 #### Extra steps for doctor's registration

 10. After the doctor completes their registration, admin will review the submitted details and approve the doctor.
 This is done to ensure the accuracy and legitimacy of the data provided by doctor.

 11. Once the admin verifies the doctor's data, the doctor will have to confirm their registration by providing their public key, this can be done by clicking "Confirm Registration" button from [doctor dashboard](https://ehr-data-management-system.vercel.app/doctor/dashboard).
+Doctor's public key is required for encryption of their patient's data.

 <!-- Patient  -->

 ### Patient Dashboard

-If registered as a patient you can access all your functionalities on [patient dashboard](https://ehr-data-management-system.vercel.app/patient/dashboard), which can also be accessed from [main page](http://ehr-data-management-system.vercel.app/) of application.
+If registered as a patient you can access all your functionalities on [patient dashboard](https://ehr-data-management-system.vercel.app/patient/dashboard), which can also be accessed from [main page](http://ehr-data-management-system.vercel.app/) of application, by clicking on the "Patient Dashboard" button on navigation bar.

 - **View general details:** Patients can view their personal information such as their name, age, gender, and contact information from the patient dashboard.
 - **View medical certificates:** Patients can view and manage their medical certificates from the dashboard.
-This includes certificates for vaccinations, medical procedures, and other health-related information.
+This may include certificates for vaccinations, medical procedures, and other health-related information.
 - **Edit general details:** Patients can edit their personal information from the dashboard, such as their phone number or email address.
 - **Edit medical certificates:** Patients can update or add new medical certificates as needed.
-This can include uploading scanned copies of physical documents or entering relevant details manually.
+This includes uploading scanned copies of physical documents and entering relevant details.
 - **Grant access to doctors:** Patients can grant access to their medical data to specific doctors.
 This is done through a secure access control system that uses blockchain technology to ensure the privacy and security of patient data.
-- **Revoke access to doctors:** Patients can revoke access to their data at any time, providing them with complete control over who can view their medical information.
+- **Revoke access from doctors:** Patients can revoke access to their data from doctor at any time, providing them with complete control over who can view their medical information.

 <!-- Doctor -->

 ### Doctor Dashboard

-If registered as a patient you can access all your functionalities on [doctor dashboard](https://ehr-data-management-system.vercel.app/doctor/dashboard), which can also be accessed from [main page](http://ehr-data-management-system.vercel.app/) of application.
+If registered as a doctor you can access all your functionalities on [doctor dashboard](https://ehr-data-management-system.vercel.app/doctor/dashboard), which can also be accessed from [main page](http://ehr-data-management-system.vercel.app/) of application, by clicking on the "Doctor Dashboard" button on navigation bar.

 - **View general details:** Doctors can view their personal information such as their name, age, gender, and contact information from the doctor dashboard.
 - **View doctor certificates:** Doctors can view and manage their certificates from the dashboard.
 This includes certificates for medical licenses, medical education, and other related certificates.
 - **Edit general details:** Doctors can edit their personal information from the dashboard, such as their phone number or email address.
 - **Edit doctor certificates:** Doctors can update or add new certificates as needed.
-This can include uploading scanned copies of physical documents or entering relevant details manually.
+This includes uploading scanned copies of physical documents and entering relevant details.
 - **View patients:** Doctors can view a list of their patients and access their medical records from the dashboard.
 - **View and edit patient medical certificates:** Doctors can view and edit patient medical certificates as needed.
 This includes reviewing test results, updating treatment plans, and recording other medical notes.

 ## Technical Details

-### Project Folder Structure

-`/backend` contains smart contract built using solidity.
-[Hardhat](https://hardhat.org/) is used as development environment, provides easy testing and deploying functionalities, javascript can be used for writing, testing and deployment scripts.

-`/frontend` is a nextjs application

-`/frontend/utils` all pure functions, these take some parameters, does some computation, and returns the result, depends on pre-built modules like `crypto`, `web3.storage`, `@metamask/eth-sig-util`.

-`/frontend/hooks` all communication functions (custom react hooks), establishes communications between frontend, backend and IPFS, depends on functions in `/frontend/utils` to fulfill their functionalities.

-`/frontend/components` all UI components, handles UI and user interaction.
-Built using [Mantine.dev](https://mantine.dev/) UI library, and is depends on custom react hooks in `/frontend/hooks`.

-`/frontend/pages` contains routes of application that users can visit.
-Depends on `/frontend/components`.

 ### Mechanisms